strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==
+= 2.1 - 2024-07-16 =
+* ENHANCEMENT: Updated styling for compatibility with PMPro v3.1 including moving the "Make a Gift" field to its own checkout box. #75 (@dparker1005, @kimcoleman)
+* BUG FIX/ENHANCEMENT: Optimized reverse-compatibiliy code for donation amounts stored in order notes that could cause performance during bulk order processing. #74 (@JarrydLong)
+* BUG FIX/ENHANCEMENT: Localized the "other" dropdown option at checkout. #71 (@mircobabini)
+* BUG FIX: Fixed issue where the `pmpro_donations_invoice_bullets` filter would not alter the bullets on the PMPro Invoice page. #73 (@dwanjuki)

 = 2.0 - 2024-03-08 =
 * FEATURE: Donation levels can now have a "donation confirmation message" that will be shown on the confirmation page after a user donates. #64 (@MaximilianoRicoTabo)
 * ENHANCEMENT: Order donation amounts are now stored in order meta. #66 (@MaximilianoRicoTabo)